Government-subsidized nursing homes

 - have lived in Alberta for at least 3 months immediately before applying,

-- be a Canadian citizen or admitted into Canada for permanent residence,
+- be a Canadian citizen or have been admitted into Canada for permanent residence

-- have an income level within limits allowed by program: In general, a single senior with an annual income of $33,410.00 or less, and senior couples with a combined annual income of $54,640.00 or less.
+- have an income level within limits allowed by program: In general, a single senior with an annual income of $34,770.00 or less, and senior couples with a combined annual income of $56,820.00 or less, are eligible for a cash benefit.
+These income levels are guidelines only and are for seniors whose income includes a full Old Age Security pension.

 The amount of cash benefit a senior is eligible for is determined by four factors:

-- the type of accommodation in which the senior lives,
+- the type of accommodation the senior lives in,

 - his/her marital/cohabitation status,